nsavga/WiFiLib-LibreTiny/README.md

 # LibreTiny WiFi Clients
 Library consists of:
 - A simpler HttpClient class which doesnt have cookies and other stuff which I didn't need for my project's use cases.
 - WiFiClientRTL class which implements the WiFiClient for RTL8720 and RTL8710 chips.
-(Tested only on RTL8720CF (wbr3))
+(Tested only on RTL8720CF (wbr3)) (This is mostly copied and refactored from https://github.com/ambiot/ambd_arduino WiFiClient implementation)
 - WiFiSSLClientRTL class which implements the WiFiClientSecure for RTL8720 and RTL8710 chips.
 (Tested only on RTL8720CF (wbr3) by using the feature/realtek-update branch of LibreTiny) (This is mostly copied and refactored from https://github.com/ambiot/ambd_arduino WiFiSSLClient implementation)
 - WiFiSSLClientBeken class which implements the WiFiClientSecure for BK72XX chips as it needed a separate logic.
 Copied and refactored from ESP32 arduino library.
 (Tested on BK7231S (wb3s))